50Wliu/three.github.io/_posts/2018-02-12-GoGuardian-Bug-Report.md

 published: false
 ---

-*This post is coauthored by Winston Liu and Eric Roberts.
-We jointly discovered and reported a security issue in GoGuardian's Chromebook management software, and were rewarded by the company for our work.
+*This post is co-authored by Winston Liu and Eric Roberts, with the first-person point of view being Eric's.
+We jointly discovered and reported two security issues in GoGuardian's Chromebook management software, and were rewarded by the company for our work.
 This post chronicles what happened.*

 First, a confession: this is about a bug found and submitted almost two years ago.
 We always had it in the back of my mind to write this post but laziness and